clanc9/tsimplejson/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 These Talend components are designed for the easy manipulation of JSON strings.
-More specifically, tSimpleWriteJSON generates a JSON string from an input row and tSimpleReadJSON performs the reverse opration, that is it populates a row from an input JSON string.
+More specifically, tSimpleWriteJSON generates a JSON string from an input row and tSimpleReadJSON performs the reverse operation, that is it populates a row from an input JSON string.

 <br>